oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The Txn-Token Service responds to a successful invocation by generating a Txn-Token.
 The calling workload then uses the Txn-Token to authorize its calls to subsequent workloads.
 Subsequent workloads may obtain Txn-Tokens on their own.

 If the requesting service does not have an inbound token that it can use in its request to the Txn-Token Service, it generates a self-signed JWT and passes that in the request in place of the external authorization token.
-This can be the case when the external authentication does not use an access token or when the requesting service is initiating an scheduled internal request on for itself or on behalf of a user of the system.
+This can be the case when the external authentication does not use an access token or when the requesting service is initiating a scheduled internal request on for itself or on behalf of a user of the system.

 ### Replacement Txn-Tokens
 A service within a call chain may choose to replace the Txn-Token.
 This can typically happen if the service wants to add to the context of the current Txn-Token